Luis7orres/C_salexigens_FUR_direct_regulon/README.md

 ## Contents

 ### 1. *SHELL*
-This section includes scripts for read mapping and peak calling for Fur1 and Fur2 mutants under different salinity conditions.
+This section includes scripts for read mapping and peak calling for Fur1 and Fur2 read data.

 ### FULL DATASET ANALYSIS
 - FUR1_analysis.sh